 - If it's important, it won't be the lawyers who come.

-- There is no prize at the end for the most mistakes.
+- There is no prize in the end for the most mistakes.

 - Be good to good people.